 So, they send out the invoices.
 If they don’t hear from their clients within five days, then they go ahead and just run the payment on file.
 Now at TimeSolv, we have some unique features in that you don’t have to run those payments, one invoice at a time or one matter at a time.
 You can actually do it in a batch.
 You can select hundreds of invoices at once, click one button, and get paid for all of those invoices in a matter of seconds.
 Again, it becomes, for the law firm, a very predictable cash flow, you know exactly when you’re getting paid each month.
 It’s going to greatly reduce the invoices that aren’t getting paid because yes, at 97%, why isn’t it 100% if you have the payment method on file?
 Well, the credit cards, some will be expired, some will hit their credit limit, whatever the case may be.

 One of the hidden benefits of this that we didn’t even think about when we implemented these features is it reduces the need on a massive scale to have to do that trust accounting.
 In a lot of law firms, the only reason they’re doing trust accounting is essentially its insurance to make sure they’re getting paid for their work.
-Some of these firms we work with now, only asked for a trust payment to hold if they feel like that their client is a credit risk.
+Some of these firms we work with now only asked for a trust payment to hold if they think that their client is a credit risk.

 They’ll actually do a credit check on their clients.
 So, they don’t even call it a trust account anymore, they call it a security deposit and they don’t tap into it at all unless the payment method that they have on file fails for whatever reason, then they at least have a backup plan to get paid for their invoices.
 That’s how we achieve that 97% collection rate.